Amy E. Hanson, MD

 I love the multidisciplinary approach-never ending learning about the whole patient.
 Also hits close to home and I would like to be a physician who can provide comfort and understanding to patients and families when they are going through difficult times.

-Why IU School of Medicine/Riley?
+Why IU School of Medicine/Riley Hospital?

 I wanted to train in a program that was large enough that I would see a variety of patients and pathology but was also supportive.
-I felt supported by the staff at Riley during the interview process and throughout the match.
-Virtual interviews suck but I felt that Riley did an excellent job of providing information about the program, university, and area.
+I felt supported by the staff at Riley Hospital during the interview process and throughout the match.
+Virtual interviews suck but I felt that Riley Hospital did an excellent job of providing information about the program, university, and area.
 First time living in the Midwest and I don't regret it.

 Vanessa M. Monroig, MD